Moochie Norris: Professional career

-Yamika Sun Kings/ Climamio Bologna (2006–2008)
+Yakama Sun Kings/ Climamio Bologna (2006–2008)

 After the 2006 NBA season, Norris was placed on waivers by the New Orleans Hornets.

 He joined the Yakama Sun Kings of the Continental Basketball Association briefly in January 2007, played for Italian club Climamio Bologna from March to June of that year.

 In November returned to the Sun Kings, where he led the league in assists and earned All-CBA First Team honors.

 Power/ Ball Hogs (2017–present)

 In 2017, Moochie Norris was selected by Power with the twentieth overall pick of the 2017 Big3 draft, while later getting traded to the Ball Hogs.

 Coaching career

 After his basketball career, Norris started giving back to the game of basketball by training and coaching the youth.
 He helped the basketball coaching staff at Victory Prep Academy in Houston, TX.
 Currently he can still be found in Houston-area training in which he calls his "Moochie" Norris Workouts.